Access to Justice

 After the Ninth Circuit denied both motions to stay, Coinbase asked the Supreme Court to hear the cases.
 It argued that the court below was wrong to deny the motions because the district courts lacked authority to proceed with litigation while the appeals were pending.
 On December 9, 2022, the Court agreed to hear both cases together.

 First, despite Coinbase’s suggestions to the contrary, district courts clearly retain jurisdiction when arbitrability appeals are filed.
-Coinbase argues that Section 16(a) of the Federal Arbitration Act (FAA) strips a district court of authority over a case after an appeal has been noticed pursuant to that provision, but Section 16(a) is not a jurisdictional provision.
+Coinbase argued that Section 16(a) of the Federal Arbitration Act (FAA) strips a district court of authority over a case after an appeal has been noticed pursuant to that provision, but Section 16(a) is not a jurisdictional provision.
 Recognizing the significance of attaching a jurisdictional label to a statutory provision, the Supreme Court has repeatedly admonished that statutes should not be labeled jurisdictional unless Congress “clearly states” its intention to imbue a particular rule with those severe consequences.
 Section 16(a), which simply provides that “[a]n appeal may be taken from” various specified orders, includes no statement—let alone a clear one—indicating that Congress intended the authorization of these appeals to be jurisdictional.

-Second, the brief explains that Section 16(a) does not deprive courts of the discretion to determine whether a stay is appropriate.
+Second, the brief explained that Section 16(a) does not deprive courts of the discretion to determine whether a stay is appropriate.
 The Supreme Court has repeatedly refused to “displace courts’ traditional equitable authority” absent the “clearest command” from Congress.
-Coinbase argues that the Court should nonetheless infer a congressional intent to strip courts of the discretion to determine whether a stay is appropriate because of case law that existed when Section 16(a) was passed.
-But nothing about the case law that Coinbase cites suggests that Congress, in passing Section 16(a), intended to strip district courts of their authority to decide when a stay is or is not appropriate.
+Coinbase argued that the Court should nonetheless infer a congressional intent to strip courts of the discretion to determine whether a stay is appropriate because of case law that existed when Section 16(a) was passed.
+But nothing about the case law that Coinbase cited suggests that Congress, in passing Section 16(a), intended to strip district courts of their authority to decide when a stay is or is not appropriate.

 Case Timeline